KushagraKatiyar06/SteamSearch/README.md

 1. Download the dataset from Kaggle: [Steam Games Dataset](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset).
 2. Place the downloaded `games.json` file in the **root directory** of the project:

+## Project Structure
+The project has a clean and logical structure, with all core C++ files in the root directory and the front end in a separate folder.

 ## Local Setup
 ### Prerequisites